 Archerfield Walled Garden has an old wood where you can begin your hunt for its fairies and enjoy the Willow Walk and pond.
 When you have visited the fairies why not pop back into the cafe for a bite to eat?

 For those who love exploring and have a taste for the supernatural, go into the woods in Gifford to search for the secret subterranean Goblin Ha’, the only remains of Yester Castle.
-Legend says that Sir Hugo de Giffard the ‘Wizard of Yester’ practiced sorcery in the undercroft and raised an army of hobgoblins in a pact with the Devil!
+Legend says that Sir Hugo de Giffard, the ‘Wizard of Yester’, practised sorcery in the undercroft and raised an army of hobgoblins in a pact with the Devil!
 At the end of your spooky adventure why not pop into the Goblin Ha’ hotel in the village for some refreshments?

 While many of East Lothian’s beaches are very well known, there are some that are not quite so famous but equally beautiful.

 Thorntonloch is a long sandy beach backed by amazing dunes and is hidden behind the rocky outcrop at Torness Point.
 The nearby power station has a visitor centre and a walkway with points of interest which leads to the smaller secluded beach at Skateraw.

 Here you will find a long strip of open coast with a rocky shoreline, sandy, shingle and pebble beaches and geologically interesting rock formations.
 There is also a lighthouse which you can stay in for a very unique accommodation experience!

 Musselburgh’s beach is closest to Edinburgh and stretches from the bustling harbour to the mouth of the River Esk.
 This sandy beach is great for walking and birdwatching.